Royal Lao Army Airborne: Post-war operations 1955–1960

 However, disgruntled by the ANL's failure to pay their wages while they were on assignment, the deputy commander of 2e BP Captain Kong Le led his disaffected paratroopers to participate in the 25 December 1959 coup d'état that brought Major general Phoumi Nosavan to power.
-Although Prince Tiao Samsanith was appointed prime minister, true power rested in the hands of Maj.
+Although Prince Somsanith Vongkotrattana was appointed prime minister, true power rested in the hands of Maj.
 Gen. Phoumi, the defense minister of the new government and the de facto ruler of Laos.

 In 1960, 2e BP was rushed down to Attapeu Province to counter increased Pathet Lao guerrilla activity in the region.
 The battalion carried out counter-insurgency sweeps along the Laotian-Cambodian border until flown back to Wattay on 27 April.
 To provide additional training for the Laotian para battalions, two new airborne training centres were established in February 1960 at Vang Vieng, located 17 Kilometers (10.56 miles) from Vientiane and set up with the help of U.S. Military Assistance Advisory Group (Laos) advisors, and at Seno, assisted by French Military Mission in Laos (Mission Militaire Française près du Gouvernment Royale du Laos) advisors.

 That same month, a company from 1er BP began receiving instruction at Vang Vieng and elements of 2e BP assembled there in April, but were withdrawn and parachuted north of Vientiane on 25 May in an unsuccessful attempt to apprehend a group of Pathet Lao political leaders that escaped from prison in the capital.

-Further airborne and Ranger training was provided by the Royal Thai Army (RTA) at their Special Warfare Centre and Recondo School co-located at Fort Narai in Lopburi Province, Thailand.
+Further airborne and Ranger training was provided by the Royal Thai Special Forces (RTSF) at their Special Warfare Centre and Recondo School co-located at Fort Narai in Lopburi Province, Thailand.
 Companies from 2e BP were rotated through Ft.
 Narai in the first half of 1960, followed by nearly the entire 1er BP on 6 June.
 At the same time, a new para battalion, 3e BP, was activated at Wattay.